DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

 RWByteAddressBuffer Statistics;
 ```

-The data that the mesh shader invocations will be working on (vertex positions, scale, LOD)
+The data that the amplification shader invocations will be working on (vertex positions, scale, LOD)
 is stored in a shared memory.
 Each thread in the group will work on its own element:

 ```hlsl